solid-lines/dhis2-metadata-checkers/README.md

 # check_uniqueness_orgUnit_orgUnitGroupSet.py
 This script checks that an organisation unit can be member of exactly one of the groups in a group set.

+# check_uniqueness_name_prv.py
+This script checks that all names of program rule variables related to a particular program are unique.

 # check_programsWithoutRegistration_with_TE_type.py
 This script checks if a program without registration (event program) is associated (unexpectedly) to a Tracked Entity Type.